 Figure 24 - Total phosphorus at the Tributary ambient monitoring sites Chlorophyll and blue-green algae Chlorophyll a is at very high levels at the lower tributary sites (Figure 25).
 These levels are well in excess of the ANZECC guidelines (<15 μg/L) and indicate a very nutrient enriched system.
 No toxic blue-green algal issues are apparent at present.
-A large increase in filamentous (Cladophora sp.) and macro-algal growth (Stuckenia pectinata) has been observed in this region, presumably as a result of the greater water clarity allowing more light to stimulate algal growth.
+A large increase in filamentous (Cladophora sp.) and macro-algal growth (Stuckenia pectinata) was observed in this region over the summer of 2009/10, presumably as a result of the greater water clarity allowing more light to stimulate algal growth.

-Figure 25 - Chlorophyll a at the Tributary ambient monitoring sites Acidification response monitoring Response water quality monitoring is taking place on an as needs basis to assess if any localised acidification is present.
+Figure 25 - Chlorophyll a at the Tributary ambient monitoring sites Acidification response monitoring Response water quality monitoring is being undertaken on an "as needs basis" to assess if any localised acidification is present.
 See Figure 1 for general sample site locations.
 The selection of sites was based upon perceived acid sulfate soil risk, in accordance with available data on the concentration and distribution of sulfidic and sulfuric materials.
 Each site was screened to identify the extent of acidity and frequency of monitoring was determined from these results.
 The information informs the need for management actions, such as limestone dosing, which has the capacity to reduce the acidity hazard and mitigate further metal release.
-Public warning signs are also erected when acidification is observed.
 Boggy Lake Boggy Lake is a shallow lagoon situated within the north-western corner of Lake Alexandrina.
 The lagoon is connected to the main water body on its eastern side.
-During the summer periods of 2008/09 and 09/10 a large proportion of Boggy Lake dried, exposing acid sulfate soils (predominantly cracking clays) with high net acidity to atmospheric oxygen and allowing the oxidation of pyrite to occur.
+During the summer periods of 2008/09 and 2009/10 a large proportion of Boggy Lake dried, exposing acid sulfate soils (predominantly cracking clays) with high net acidity and access to atmospheric oxygen allowing the oxidation of pyrite to occur.
 The oxidation of pyrite generates acidity (hydrogen ions, dissolved iron) in the soil.
 If severe acid conditions (pH<4) develop in the soil, precipitation of secondary acidic minerals (e.g. Jarosite) often occurs and weathering of alumino-silicate (e.g. clay) minerals is enhanced.
 High concentrations of soluble aluminium are a common outcome of this weathering process.
-Following recent rainfall events and water level increase in Lake Alexandrina, Boggy Lake has been rewet and progressively inundated (Figure 26).
+Following recent rainfall events and increased flows, Boggy Lake has been rewet and progressively inundated (Figure 26).

 Figure 26 - Acidified surface water (pH 2-3) overlying cracked clay soils As a result of the acidification risk, the EPA has been monitoring water quality in Boggy Lake on an approximately fortnightly basis.
 Parameters measured in the field include pH, temperature, dissolved oxygen, salinity, oxidation-reduction potential, alkalinity and acidity.
 Selected analyses for major ions (e.g. sulfate, chloride) and metals (e.g. dissolved and total iron, aluminium and arsenic) are performed in the laboratory.
 Figure 27 shows a map of pH levels at 10 sites in Boggy Lake sampled on 18/5/2010.
-Very low pH (2-3, red dots on figure) was present in the north-western margins of the lagoon.
+Very low pH (2-3, red dots on figure) is present in the south-western margins of the lagoon.
 Approximately 250ha of surface water is acidic (pH<6.5) at present.
-The acidic sections of the lagoon have low turbidity, high acidity (up to 2500 mg/L as CaCO3) and dissolved metal (AI, Fe) concentrations.
-The Boggy Lake waters increase in pH as they mix with the alkaline waters of Lake Alexandrina.
-Brown iron oxide precipitates are forming as the water is neutralised but precipitates (suspected to be Schwertmannite) are also forming in acidic areas.
-The area was limestone dosed starting on 28/5/2009.
+The acidic sections of the lagoon have low turbidity and high acidity (up to 2500 mg/L as CaCO3).
+The waters in Boggy Lake increase in pH as they mix with the alkaline waters of Lake Alexandrina.
+Brown iron oxide precipitates are forming as the water is neutralised and precipitates (suspected to be Schwertmannite) are also forming in acidic areas.
+The area was subject to aerial limestone dosing from 28/5/2009 to 2/06/10 and follow up monitoring will occur on the completion of this program.
+Evaluation of the monitoring data will determine future actions.